Your December Horoscope Is Here & You'll Close Out 2024 With Introspection

 Aries Sun & Rising:

 Aries, December asks you to focus on efficiency and slowing down.
-Mars, your planetary ruler, begins its retrograde in your fellow fire sign Leo on December 6, lasting until February 24, 2025.
+Mars, your planetary ruler, begins its retrograde in your fellow fire sign Leo on 6th December, lasting until 24th February 2025.
 During this time, Mars isn’t operating at its full efficiency so you may feel a slowdown in your professional, romantic and creative pursuits.
 The retrograde activates your sector of fun, fate and youth, urging you to reconnect with your inner child.
-Consider revisiting hobbies or activities you’ve put on hold — this is the perfect time to prioritize fun without the pressure to perform or prove yourself.
+Consider revisiting hobbies or activities you’ve put on hold — this is the perfect time to prioritise fun without the pressure to perform or prove yourself.

 AdvertisementADVERTISEMENT